Table of Contents Show

 They have a massive footplate to help provide a stable connection between the RV and the ground.
 Whether you bolt the jack to your RV or weld it on, these will help you get the job done at each campsite.
 They even come with a one-year limited warranty.

-- True HEAVEY DUTY 7500 lbs# capacity, made by 11ga steel. comparing others made by 14ga steel but market as "up to...
+- True HEAVEY DUTY 9k lbs# capacity, made by heavy 11ga steel.
+Strongest jack in the market!

-- Includes 4 steel jacks and 1 crank handle, also include a 3/4" hex magnetic socket to raise/lower jack faster by power...
+- Includes 4 steel jacks, also include a 3/4" hex magnetic socket to raise/lower jack faster by power drill!

 LIBRA sells this set of four stabilizer leveling jacks.
 They’re super heavy-duty and made from 11-gauge steel that can hold 7,500 lbs.